Palm oil is a common ingredient in soap. Here’s a list of palm oil free soap and how to find soap without palm oil derivatives.

 Their label says it’s free from parabens, phthalates, fragrance, and added color.

-This is our favorite soap.
-We use it almost exclusively since we have sought out palm oil free soaps.
+This is my favorite soap.
+I use it almost exclusively since we have sought out palm oil free soaps.
 We bring it with us when we travel.

 Remwood Product’s Co.
 Grandma’s Baking Soda Soap